Medically reviewed by Drugs.com. Last updated on May 29, 2020.

 The best defense against trichinosis is proper food preparation.
 Follow these tips to avoid trichinosis:

 Avoid undercooked meat.
-Be sure whole cuts of meat other than poultry and wild game are cooked to an internal temperature of 145 F (63 C) throughout, and don't cut or eat the meat for at least three minutes after you've removed it from the heat.
-Cook ground pork and beef to at least 160 F (71 C).
-They can be eaten immediately after cooking.
+Be sure to thoroughly cook cuts of meat until brown.
+Cook pork and meat from wild animals to an internal temperature of 160 F (71 C) throughout.
+For whole cuts and ground varieties of poultry, cook to a temperature of at least 165 F (74 C).
+Don't cut or eat the meat for at least three minutes after you've removed it from the heat.

-Using a meat thermometer is the best way to ensure the meat is thoroughly cooked.
+Use a meat thermometer to ensure that the meat is thoroughly cooked.

 - Clean meat grinders thoroughly.
 If you grind your own meat, make sure the grinder is cleaned after each use.

-Trichinella larvae bury themselves inside muscle tissue rather than remain in the intestine as in other roundworm infections, so stool sample tests don't often show evidence of the parasite.
-The initial diagnosis relies on the classic signs and symptoms — swelling around the eyes, muscle inflammation and fever.
+Trichinella larvae travel from the small intestine through the arteries to bury themselves inside muscle tissue, so stool sample tests don't often show evidence of the parasite.
+Your doctor can diagnose trichinella infection by performing a physical exam and discussing your signs and symptoms such as swelling around the eyes, muscle inflammation and fever.

 To confirm the diagnosis, your doctor might use these tests: